 - There is no requirement to have a company secretary; and

 - Directors can vote on matters where there is personal interest being considered unlike a public company where directors cannot be present when a personal matter is being heard unless approved.

 Are you ready to register?

 Company registration is simple and stress-free.
 Apart from the benefits of limited liability and a lower tax rate that a company structure has to offer, the legal requirements of a private company are streamlined with many advantages that sets it apart from a public company.

 Ready to register?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.